haizi-zh/bedtorch/README.md

 practice, via `bedtorch`, many tasks can be done about one magnitude faster.

-Additionally, `bedtorch` can write dataset directly to BGZIP-format files.
+Additionally, `bedtorch` can write data frames directly to BGZIP-format files, and optionally create the tabix index.
+It can also directly load either local or remote BGZIP-format files at any particular genomic regions.
+This feature is done by htslib, therefore not requiring external command line tools such as `tabix` or `bgzip`.
+In the case of working with remote files, being capable of loading only a portion of the file will be very convenient.

 [BGZIP](http://www.htslib.org/doc/bgzip.html) is a variant of gzip and is widely used in bioinformatics.
 It’s compatible with gzip, with an important additional feature: allows a compressed file to be indexed for fast query.
 However, R is unaware of BGZIP.
 It considers all `.gz` files as gzip-compressed, thus doesn’t take advantage of BED index, and cannot output BGZIP files.

-To address this, `bedtorch` can directly write a dataset to disk in BGZIP format, and (optionally) create the index.

 For more details, refer to the [package reference page](https://haizi-zh.github.io/bedtorch/reference/index.html).